Lucerne District (Gatineau)

-Lucerne District (District 2) is a municipal district in the city of Gatineau, Quebec.
-It is represented on Gatineau City Council by Gilles Chagnon.
+Lucerne District (District 2) is a municipal electoral division in the city of Gatineau, Quebec.
+It is represented on Gatineau City Council by Sonia Ben-Arfa.

+Geography

 The district is located in the Aylmer sector of the city.
 It is one of five districts in the sector.
 The district includes the neighbourhoods of La Seigneurie, Jardins Lavigne and some of Aylmer's northern suburban developments.